 Firstly, companies should focus on the type of content they generate, and prioritise the kind that can generate more comments and more upvotes.

 Second of all, the length of the title matters.
 Yes, that’s true.
 Whenever a user is sharing an article, an image or even a video, the length of the title makes a difference.

 Next, mixing between the post types is essential.
 It’s important to mind the type of content used and how they perform posted one after another.
-For instance, if a redditor only posts text-only pieces it would be very dull, same with video-only content.
+For instance, if a Redditor only posts text-only pieces it would be very dull – it is the same with video-only content.

 Who Is Reddit For?